rust-lang/book/src/ch06-01-defining-an-enum.md

 let loopback = IpAddr::V6(String::from("::1"));
 ```

-We've been showing a bunch of different possibilities that we could define in
+We’ve shown several different possibilities that we could define in our code
-our code for storing IP addresses of the two different kinds using an enum.
-It
+for storing IP addresses of the two different varieties using an enum.
+However,
-turns out, though, that wanting to store IP addresses and encode which kind
+as it turns out, wanting to store IP addresses and encode which kind they are
-they are is so common that [the standard library has a definition we can
+is so common that [the standard library has a definition we can
-use!][IpAddr]<!-- ignore --> Let's look at how the standard library defines
+use!][IpAddr]<!-- ignore --> Let’s look at how the standard library defines
-`IpAddr`: it has the exact enum and variants that we've defined and used, but
+`IpAddr`: it has the exact enum and variants that we’ve defined and used, but
-it chose to embed the address data inside the variants in the form of two
+it embeds the address data inside the variants in the form of two different
-different structs, which are defined differently for each variant:
+structs, which are defined differently for each variant:

 [IpAddr]: ../std/net/enum.IpAddr.html